Skip to content

 identifier TEXT NOT NULL UNIQUE,

-fk_tenant INTEGER NOT NULL REFERENCES tb_tenant(pk_tenant),
+fk_tenant BIGINT NOT NULL REFERENCES tb_tenant(pk_tenant),

 email TEXT UNIQUE NOT NULL,